localstack/localstack/README.md

 $ curl http://localhost:4566/restapis/nmafetnwf6/prod/_user_request_/my/path
 ```

-## Integration with nosetests
+## Integration with pytest

-If you want to use LocalStack in your integration tests (e.g., nosetests), simply fire up the
+If you want to use LocalStack in your integration tests (e.g., pytest), simply fire up the
 infrastructure in your test setup method and then clean up everything in your teardown method:

 ```